 With the Super Bowl coming up on Friday, fans and athletes are gearing up for the game.
-Just as the teams worked all season long in hopes of being one of the two teams to face each other at the kick-off, brands worked all season long perfecting their commercials.
+Just as the teams worked all season long in hopes of being one of the two teams to face each other at the kick-off, brands worked all season long perfecting their Super Bowl ads.

 Here’s more from the Bleacher Report: